 We have prepared a summary of the important requirements for safe and legal boat operations as stated in the ordinances/law of Town of Merton, Village of Chenequa, and the State of Wisconsin.
-Please take some time and read it carefully, save, and be sure that those in your family and others who actually use your watercraft abide by the guidelines and rules.
+Please take the time to read it carefully, save it, and be sure that those in your family and others who use your watercraft abide by the guidelines and rules.

 Part One…Law Enforcement

 There are three law enforcement agencies that have jurisdiction over boat operations on North Lake.
 These agencies are:

 - The Wisconsin Department of Natural Resources (DNR)

 - The Village of Chenequa Police Department (Boat Patrol)

 All of these agencies have arrest powers relative to safe boat operations, and they enforce state and local laws regarding boat operations.

 Part Two…Proper Boat Registration

 - All motorized vessels and sailboats larger than 12 feet in length must be registered with the State of Wisconsin.
 The registration number and a decal of registration must be displayed on your boat.

 - A certificate of registration must be available on board to be presented to a law enforcement officer if you are stopped for inspection or violation.